Bob's Stores: Early years

-Bob's Surplus logo t-shirts

-In the 1970s and early 1980s the Bob's Surplus circular logo was featured on a line of very popular t-shirts that were sold inexpensively or given away for free at their stores.
+In the 1970s and early 1980s, the Bob's Surplus circular logo was featured on a line of very popular t-shirts that were sold inexpensively or given away for free at their stores.
 Both the t-shirts themselves and the Bob's Surplus logo that was printed on them were available in a large variety of color combinations.

-When the name of the chain was changed to Bob's Stores in 1985, the word "Surplus" on the logo was switched to "Stores"; however, sometime in the late 1980s a new rectangular Bob's Stores logo was introduced that the company still uses as of October 2018 (see the logo in the top right corner of this webpage).
+When the name of the chain was changed to Bob's Stores in 1985, the word "Surplus" on the logo was switched to "Stores."
+A new rectangular Bob's Stores logo was introduced in the 1980s.
 T-shirts with the new rectangular Bob's Stores logo—again in various color combinations—were also sold or given as freebies at their locations in the late 1980s and early 1990s.

-Late 1990s
+Melville Corporation acquisition and sale

+In 1990, the chain had expanded to five stores; that year, it was acquired by the Melville Corporation (now CVS Corporation).
+Bob's expanded rapidly under the corporation; by March 1, 1996 the chain had grown to 34 stores across the northeastern United States.
+During this period, Melville considered Bob's Stores a key company, stating that they were spending time to "lay a solid base for rapid expansion for Bob's Stores in the years ahead".
+Bob's Stores remained most popular in its origin state of Connecticut.

 In 1997, Melville sold all of its chains except CVS Pharmacy; Bob's Stores was sold to the chain's management and Citicorp Venture Capital.
 In 1999, the upper executive level of the chain experienced numerous changes in personnel.
 Many others in the company became concerned with competition from stores like Kohl's, which began entering Bob's market area in late 1999 by acquiring many former Caldor locations following that chain's liquidation (as well as other stores).
 However, Bob's focus on sports team-related apparel was considered a strength during this period; one Bob's executive stated that the lack of a consistent national sports champion in the late 1990s hurt larger chains more than they hurt Bob's Stores, because consumers were more interested in regional teams (which the chain supplies).
 In 2000, Bob's Stores created its first website.